 “I wasn’t so crazy as to call him a rapist because I believed in the court process, but I probably thought his going from courthouse to court was an arrogant way of handling it,” Harper said.
 “But the way he played on the court, it was unreal to see him do what he did with that kind of pressure.
 Even with the irrational hatred, I was still impressed by that focus.”

 Such was the contrast for Kobe in 2003-2004.
 The highs were meteoric.
-The lows morphed Kobe into a social pariah, later brought forth by intimate details of the case emerging such as his infamous comments about Shaq paying women hush money.
-There was never much of an in-between.
+The lows morphed Kobe into a social pariah, later brought forth by intimate and graphic details of the case emerging, like his infamous comments about Shaq paying women hush money.
+No in-between existed.

 “I’m not the one buying love,” O’Neal would later tell Stephen A. Smith.